darinz/DL/01_Math/11_chain_rule_and_backpropagation.md

 - The chain rule is the backbone of gradient computation in deep learning.
 - Backpropagation applies the chain rule efficiently to train neural networks.
 - Mastery of these concepts is essential for building and understanding deep models.

+> **Summary:** Mastering the chain rule and backpropagation is essential for anyone working in deep learning!

 **Further Reading:**
 - [Chain Rule (Wikipedia)](https://en.wikipedia.org/wiki/Chain_rule)